Jarrrk/DBSync/README.md

 A Linux commandline utility for pushing database changes with codebase changes.

 ### Download
-You can view and download the latest versions [here](http://betahoster.com:773/Jarrrk/DBSync).
+We host our source code ourselves, you can view and download the latest versions [here](http://betahoster.com:773/Jarrrk/DBSync).